hashdev89/islandaecho/ADMIN_DASHBOARD_README.md

-# ISLE & ECHO Admin Dashboard
+# ISLE & ECHO  Dashboard

 A comprehensive admin dashboard for managing tour packages, destinations, images, and website content with real-time data synchronization.